pyx-project/pyx/manual/pattern.rst

 Class :class:`pattern`
 ======================

-The classes :class:`pattern` and :class:`canvas` differ only in their constructor and in the absence of a :meth:`writeEPSfile` method in the former.
+The classes :class:`pattern.pattern` and :class:`canvas.canvas` differ only in their constructor and in the absence of a :meth:`writeEPSfile` method in the former.
 The :class:`pattern` constructor accepts the following keyword arguments: